 Most everyone understands that bartenders do more than pour and mix.
 Have you ever met a surly bartender?
 Probably not, because most bartenders know they serve an important customer service and business ambassador role when they’re behind the counter.
 That makes their ability to hold quick and fun conversations with patrons really important to leaving a positive impression.
 Whether the bartender is in a restaurant, hotel or bar, small talk is an important part of their skill set.
-Here’s what bartenders can do to practice the art of customer banter.
+Here’s 5 Tricks to Master the Art of Bartender Small Talk.

 Bartender Trick #1 – Master the positive greeting

 Customer service improves when a bartender can make their guests feel at home.
 Greeting people that come in and asking about their day is a good way to break the ice.
 As you’re chatting, place a napkin on the counter and ask them what they’d like to drink.

 Bartender Trick #2 – Give them a good deal and they’ll come back

 As you’re chatting, let customers know if they’re in the midst of happy hour.
 Are there any appetizer or drink discounts going on?
 Try to ask friendly open-ended questions designed to get people to chat with you.
 This is a good time to gauge how much the patron really wants to talk.
 Some people just want to be left alone, so make sure to give those folks the space they need.

 Bartender Trick #3 – Have some drink suggestions ready